gcallah/BookReviews/musa.md

 reform pointless, actually excuses those invoking it from doing anything at all about our current situation.

+How sincere are elites in their woke beliefs?
+Are they really "true believers"?
+I have no doubt that they have convinced themselves that they are, to a great extent so that they can hold onto their power and prestige with a clear conscience.
+But isn't this more a case, as Aquinas would have it, of a corruption of the intellect through sin?
+Isn't it more like a case of a Lothario who convinces himself that women really like being seduced and then emotionally rejected so that he can justify behaving that way?

+Let's say I tell you I have a "sincere" commitment to sobriety.
+But every single night, you find out in a bar.
+At some point, when you say that, however often I assert how sincere my commitment is, my actions show that it really isn't that sincere?
+We even have cliches to describe these situations: these people are not "putting their money where their mouth is."

+Sometimes AG seems to employ the very empty gestures that his book so ably criticizes.
+For instance, throughout the book, black is spelled with a capital B, when referring to black people.
+Imagine going into the Redhook projects in Brooklyn, and telling the residents that you had just significantly improved their lives.
+When they ask you how, you tell them "I now spell Black with a capital B!"
+Being laughed out of the project is the best result you could hope for.
+But perhaps here it's just the case that AG's publisher forced this convention on him..

 Sometimes AG seems to be saying that we could, and should, do away with social heirarchies all together.